Texas Civil War Museum

 Once we saw the words "Kornbread Sandwich" on the sign for Kitt's, we knew we had to try this restaurant.
 I've eaten at countless places from coast to coast, and I have never seen cornbread sandwiches on a menu.

 On Saturday when we stopped by, Kitt's was closed - take that as a tip, to pay attention to their hours of operation and get there well before the scheduled closing time.
-It worked out find because we ended up going to Riverport BBQ that day and returning to Kitt's on Sunday.
+Fortunately for us, it worked out fine because we ended up going to Riverport BBQ that day and returning to Kitt's on Sunday.

 The interior of Kitt's has a comfortable diner feel, although there are some nicer, more upscale touches to the decor.
 We were waited on by a lovely young lady who took great care of us as well.
-I ordered the combo of the turkey and ham sandwich and the Texas chile.
-Sherri ordered the chicken and dumplings.
+We ordered the combo of the turkey and ham sandwich, the Texas chile and the chicken and dumplings.
 (Check out their website to see their full menu.)

 Man, the sandwich was terrific.
 Normal cornbread tends to be somewhat crumbly and has a sweet flavor, which wouldn't be suited to sandwiches.
 Kitt's cornbread has replaced the sweetness with a buttery flavor and a less crumbly texture, and it makes for fantastic sandwiches.
-The Chile was excellent as well.
-Sherri thought the chicken and dumplings were great, with a real home made flavor.
+The Chile and the chicken and dumplings were great, with a real home made flavor.

 Along with the sandwiches, Kitt's has an excellent assortment of pies for dessert.
 The selection of pies includes buttermilk, coconut buttermilk, very berry, apple, pecan, chocolate pecan, key lime, cherry, lemon layer meringue, chocolate meringue, double chocolate cream, banana cream, new york cheesecake, turtle cheesecake and sugar free cherry berry.
-I went for the sugar free cherry berry; Sherri opted for lemon layer meringue.
+We went for the sugar free cherry berry and lemon layer meringue.
 The pies were as good as the sandwiches - even the sugar free pie was terrific.